HOW TO BEST USE INFOGRAPHICS AND DATA VISUALIZATION

 I a specifically programmed, web-based infographic with interactions >> example

-By the way: The Google Data Gif Maker allows you to quickly and easily create your own simple gifographic in Google Material Design - without hiring a graphic designer.
+By the way: The Google Data Gif Maker allows you to quickly and easily create your own simple gifographic in Google Material Design - without hiring an infographic designer.
 You can read my test report about it here.

 PRINT PROMOTION MATERIALS